The ESSnuSB design study: overview and future prospects: Introduction

-At the time of writing of this document there is no conclusive evidence of CPV in the lepton sector; there are hints from the T2K~\cite{Abe:2017uxa, T2K:2019bcf, T2K:2023smv} and NO$\nu$A~\cite{NOvA:2019cyt} experiments, though, that leptonic CP might actually be maximally violated.
-The sensitivity of these two experiments in not expected to reach the discovery level of 5~$\sigma$.
-Therefore, next generation facilities need to be constructed which will have larger target mass and more intense neutrino beam required to collect a statistical sample significant enough to resolve the existence of the leptonic CP violation.
-Two such experiments are currently in a construction phase: the Hyper-Kamiokande (HyperK)~\cite{Hyper-Kamiokande:2018ofw} and the Deep Underground Neutrino Experiment (DUNE)~\cite{DUNE:2020lwj, DUNE:2020ypp, DUNE:2020mra, DUNE:2020txw}.
+At the time of writing, there is no conclusive evidence of CPV in the lepton sector; there are hints from the T2K~\cite{Abe:2017uxa, T2K:2019bcf, T2K:2023smv} and NO$\nu$A~\cite{NOvA:2019cyt} experiments, though, that leptonic CP might actually be maximally violated.
+The sensitivity of these two experiments is not expected to reach the discovery level of 5~$\sigma$.
+Therefore, next generation facilities need to be constructed, which will have larger target mass and more intense neutrino beams required to collect a statistical sample significant enough to resolve the existence of the leptonic CP violation.
+Two such experiments are currently in the construction phase: the Hyper-Kamiokande (HyperK)~\cite{Hyper-Kamiokande:2018ofw} and the Deep Underground Neutrino Experiment (DUNE)~\cite{DUNE:2020lwj, DUNE:2020ypp, DUNE:2020mra, DUNE:2020txw}.
 They are expected to have the ability to reject the no-CPV hypothesis with a significance of more than 5~$\sigma$ for a large fraction of parameter space~\cite{Fukasawa:2016yue, Ballett:2016daj, Chakraborty:2017ccm, Agarwalla:2022xdo, Ghosh:2022bqj}.

-\essnusb{} will be a next-to-next generation CPV experiment focusing on the precise measurement of CPV parameters in the lepton sector.
-The unprecedented precision will be achieved by measuring neutrino oscillations in the second oscillation maximum -- in which the CPV effect is about $2.7$ times larger than in the first one -- making the experiment less sensitive to the systematic errors.
+\essnusb{} \cite{Alekou:2022emd, Alekou:2022emd_arXiv} will be a next-to-next generation CPV experiment focusing on the precise measurement of CPV parameters in the lepton sector.
+The unprecedented precision will be achieved by measuring neutrino oscillations in the second oscillation maximum---in which the CPV effect is about $2.7$ times larger than in the first one---making the experiment less sensitive to the systematic errors.
 This will be made possible using a very intense neutrino beam produced by the uniquely powerful ESS linear accelerator together with the very large neutrino far detectors.

-This review starts with the discussion on fundamental benefits of measurement at the \nth{2} neutrino oscillation maximum.
-It proceeds with the description of the proposed \essnusb{} experiment: neutrino beam production, near and far neutrino detectors and the physics reach of the proposed experiment.
-It concludes by a brief description of the future developments towards the realization of the project.
+This review starts with the discussion on fundamental benefits of measurement at the second neutrino oscillation maximum.
+It proceeds with the description of the proposed \essnusb{} experiment: neutrino beam production, near and far neutrino detectors, and the physics reach of the proposed experiment.
+It concludes with a brief description of the future developments towards the realization of the project.